jslicense/spdx-osi.json/README.md

 This package exports an array of strings.
-Each string is the SPDX license expression for an OSI-approved "open source" license.
-The list includes license expressions for licenses that OSI considers retired or superseded.
+Each string is the SPDX identifier for an OSI-approved license.

 # OSI-Approved Licenses Without SPDX Identifiers